fangzr/PIB-Prioritized-Information-Bottleneck-Framework/README.md

 **Figure 1: System model.**

 Our system includes edge cameras positioned across various scenes, each covering a specific field of view.
-The combined fields of view ensure comprehensive monitoring of each scene.
+The combined fields of view enhance comprehensive perception of each scene.
 In high-density pedestrian areas, the goal is to enable collaborative perception for predicting pedestrian occupancy despite limited channel capacity and poor conditions.
 The framework uses edge servers to receive and process video data from the cameras, which is then analyzed by a cloud server connected via fast wired links.
-This setup ensures efficient surveillance and real-time analytics, prioritizing essential data for transmission and processing.
+This setup ensures efficient scene understanding and real-time analytics, prioritizing essential data for transmission and processing.

 ## Experimental Results

 ### Dataset
 Our experiments employ the [Wildtrack dataset](https://www.epfl.ch/labs/cvlab/data/data-wildtrack/) from EPFL.
-This dataset features high-resolution images captured by seven cameras positioned in a public area, recording unscripted pedestrian movements \[[Chavdarova et al., 2018](https://arxiv.org/abs/1705.03847)\].
+This dataset features high-resolution images captured by seven cameras positioned in an urban environment, recording natural pedestrian trajectories \[[Chavdarova et al., 2018](https://arxiv.org/abs/1705.03847)\].

 ### Experimental Parameters
 We conduct simulations using the following settings: